-The Australian Shepherd Kennel offers shipping services for the Aussies that they breed.
+The Australian Shepherd Kennel2 offers shipping services for the Aussies that they breed.
 They guarantee safe delivery and utilize pet nanny services to ensure that the guarantee is met.
 They also offer white glove delivery options.

 Australian Shepherd Rescue

 Rescuing an unwanted Australian Shepherd is a wonderful thing that any family can do for the breed.
-Multiple rescue organizations can help connect you with the perfect Australian Shepherd that needs a loving home.
+Multiple rescue organizations can help connect you with the perfect Australian Shepherd who needs a loving home.